To configure O365 apps in the Citrix Workspace app, make sure to complete the following:

 Steps to federate a domain automatically

 - Configure the O365 app.
-For details, see Configure the O365 app in the Citrix Gateway service.
+For details, see Configure the O365 app in the Secure Private Access service.

 In Single sign on, select SAML.